 What features do the Nothing ear (1) have?

 The Nothing ear (1) boasts up to 34 hours playtime with the case, dropping to 24 hours with noise cancellation on.
 That’s similar to the Sony WF-1000XM4 and better than the AirPods Pro and QuietComfort Earbuds.

 The ear (1) use three high definition mics for ANC, with ‘Light mode for moderate noise cancellation and Maximum mode employed for noisier environments.
 The earbuds’ Transparency mode filters in more of your surroundings, while attention has been paid to calls with the specially developed Clear Voice Technology that aims to reduce background noise.

 The case has a 570mAh battery, and fast-charging is supported with a ten-minute charge providing 6 (with ANC on) and 8 (with ANC off) hours of battery.
 The case also supports wireless charging for those with a compatible Qi wireless mat.

 Other features include the ear (1) app, which has Find My Earbud, EQ settings, Gesture Control customisation and Bluetooth 5.2 connectivity.
 In-Ear Detection pauses/plays music when the earbuds are removed from the ear, while there’s fast pairing with Android devices and sweat and water splash resistance of IPX4.

 From an audio perspective the earbuds have big 11.6mm driver, with Nothing collaborating with Teenage Engineering to achieve a performance with balanced bass, mid, and treble performance.
-We found there were not the most bassy of earbuds but did offer precise and detailed reproduction of voices and instruments.
-There are earbuds with better audio quality, but the Nothing ear (1) are solid performers for their price.
+We found there were not particularly bassy but did offer precise and detailed reproduction of voices and instruments.
+There are earbuds with better audio quality, but the Nothing ear (1) are solid performers at their price level.